UKVI confirms new attendance rules for international students

 Let’s start with some definitions.

 The important word there is “timetabled”.
-Anything timetabled that you could not come in for – because you can watch it live, or even watch it back recorded, would appear to count as “remote”.
+Anything timetabled that you had the option to not come in for – because you can watch it live, or even watch it back recorded, now counts as “remote”.

-That obviously has the potential to restrict lecture recordings – even though we know that international students often very much value them on the basis of watching back the content for understanding or recall.
+That obviously may see some providers restrict lecture recordings – even though we know that international students often very much value them on the basis of watching back the content for understanding or recall.

 Timetabled learning that takes place in-person and on the premises of the student sponsor or a partner institution.